15 Rare And Old Photos of “Place Of Sacrifice” Allahabad | Part II

 13# Pressing the Fecula

-14# Allahabad Bank Ltd. Allahabad.
+14# Allahabad Bank Ltd., Allahabad

 15# Tumnie (turning up lands)

-The city's original name – Prayaga, or "place of offerings" – comes from its position at the Sangam (union) of the Ganga, Yamuna and mythical Sarasvati Rivers.
+The city’s original name – Prayaga, or “place of offerings” – comes from its position at the Sangam (union) of the Ganga, Yamuna and mythical Sarasvati Rivers.
 It is the second-oldest city in India, and plays a central role in Hindu scriptures.
 Allahabad was originally called Kaushambi (now a separate district) by the Kuru rulers of Hastinapur, who developed it as their capital.
-Since then, Allahabad has been a political, cultural and administrative centre of the Doab region.
+Since then, Allahabad has been a political, cultural and administrative center of the Doab region.
 The Mughal emperor Akbar renamed Prayag, Ilahabad, which the British changed to Allahabad.
 In 1833 it became the seat of the Ceded and Conquered Provinces region before its capital was moved to Agra in 1835.
 Allahabad became the capital of the North-Western Provinces in 1858, and was the capital of India for a day.
 Allahabad was the capital of the United Provinces from 1902 to 1920.

 See Also: